Corfe Castle, Old Harry Rocks and Swanage Trail

 Note; The Adventure Geek team will be arriving on Friday evening and will leave on Sunday afternoon.

-We pass under the railway line in Corfe and then ascend gradually on an easy track to the top of Rollington Hill.
-We stroll along Allwood Down and Nine Barrow Down, enjoying fantastic views over Poole Harbour on the east and the Purbecks on the west.
-The going is easy in all weathers and the climbs are not steep.
+We pass by the majestic ruin of Corfe Castle, stroll along Allwood Down and Nine Barrow Down, enjoying fantastic views over Poole Harbour on the east and the Purbecks on the west.

 The evening is yours to do with what you wish.
 If you wish to join us for something to eat then let us know and we will let you know the arrangements.